georchestra/geofence/georchestra.md

 You can manage **several GeoServer instances** within the same GeoFence.

-If none is already setup, you have to create an instance for your georchestra geoserver in the instance tab.
-By default, geofence will look for an instance called *default-gs*, so it is **highly recommenced** that you name your instance as such !
+If none is already setup, you have to create an instance for your own geOrchestra GeoServer in the instance tab.

+By default, GeoFence will look for an instance called *default-gs*, so it is **highly recommended** that you name your instance as such !

 You will also have to specify a user that is ADMINISTRATOR of the geoserver (eg: your ```shared.privileged.geoserver.user```, which is "geoserver_privileged_user" by default, is the best candidate).

+When your geoserver instance is referenced is the geofence UI, it is able to fetch the workspaces and layers information from the geoserver catalog, using its REST API.

 #### Rules